Explore

 Private Benjamin is a movie that makes me wish that there was a law out there that take all of today's spoiled Paris-Hilton/Kardashian worshipping, Sex-In-The-City watching, entitlement-sensed female jackanapes and make 'em enlist into the armed forces with a double-timed term spent in basic training.

-And following Private Benjamin is another "girl power" flick" that took the theatres by storm during the first year of the 80's.
-This one is a tale about a trio of corporate ladder climbing cuties who kidnap their employer and hold him hostage in order to show him who really is the boss.
+And following Private Benjamin, here is yet another "girl power" flick" that took the theatres by storm during the first year of the 1980's.
+This one is an inspiring tale about a trio of corporate ladder climbing cuties who kidnap their employer and hold him hostage in order to show him who really is the boss.

 but what can I say...?
 I'm a complicated man.